yennanliu/CS_basics/doc/faq/faq_flink.md

 			- for each flink task, it will init a "CheckpointCoordinator"
 		- Flink will trigger "Barrier" periodically
 		- (check below)
+- low level mechanisms:
+	- 1) when checkpoint/savepoint triggered, get HDFS path based on its type
+	- 2) if savepoint:
+			- HDFS path = savepoint root path + savepoint-jobid-first-6-digit + random_num
+		 if checkpoint:
+		 	- checkpoint root path + other + checkpoint_numbers (??) (to fix)
+	- 3) there is `_metadata` file under savepoint (index for status doc)
+	- 4) can use various "status backend" for checkpoint storage

 - can disable checkpoint via `CheckpointConfig` setting
 	- DELETE_ON_CANCELLATION : delete checkpoint when program canceled
 	- RETAIN_ON_CANCELLATION : keep checkpoint when program canceled